Colorado Uninsured & Underinsured Motorists Laws

-What is Uninsured (UM) or Under-Insured (UIM) Insurance?
+What Is Uninsured (UM) Or Underinsured (UIM) Insurance?

 Uninsured motorist (UM) coverage and underinsured motorist (UIM) coverage are optional forms of automobile insurance that provide bodily injury protection to you in the event of a car accident.
 Depending on your policy, UM/UIM is sometimes called “stacked” or “unstacked” coverage.

-What Is Liability Insurance?
+What Is Liability Insurance In Colorado?

 Liability insurance is a car insurance policy that provides financial protection against damage or injury you may cause to another person in an automobile accident.
 Liability coverage usually pays for the medical expenses, lost wages, and legal fees incurred by you due to such an accident.